jfecher/golden-tests/README.md

 }
 ```

-This will tell golden-tests to find all files recursively in `my-test-path` and
+This will tell goldentests to find all files recursively in `my-test-path` and
 run `target/debug/my-binary` to use the files in some way to produce the expected
 output.
 For example, if we're testing a compiler for a C-like language a test
 file for us may look like this: